prashant-jadon/BaudGURU/README.md

 # AI Chatbot -BUADGURU

-This project is an AI chatbot with real-time streamed responses using a Tkinter-based GUI.
+This project is an AI chatbot with real-time streamed responses which give 21 days plan of learning anything using a Tkinter-based GUI.
 The chatbot simulates a typing effect similar to ChatGPT, using the Ollama API for natural language processing.

 ## Features
 - **Real-time typing effect**: Responses stream in character by character.